What Is Git Upstream and How to Set an Upstream Branch

 git branch -vv

-The main branch has a tracking branch of [origin/main].
-The test branch has a tracking branch of [origin/global].
-The global branch has no tracking branches, and therefore no upstream branch.
+In this example, the main branch has a tracking branch of origin/main.
+The test branch has a tracking branch of origin/global.
+The global branch has no tracking branches and no upstream branch.

 Conclusion

-You should now know what upstream branches are, how they work, and most importantly, how to set an upstream branch in Git.
+This guide showed you what upstream branches are, how they work, and how to set them in Git.

-Feel free to experiment and get comfortable with upstream.
-You can easily delete a git branch remotely and locally and remove a git remote from a repository.
+Next, learn how to delete a git branch remotely and locally and remove a git remote from a repository, so feel free to experiment and get comfortable with upstream branches.

 Was this article helpful?